Grammys 2022 – see full list of nominees

 Record of the Year

-ABBA – ‘I Still Have Faith in You’
+ABBA – ‘I Still Have Faith In You’

 Jon Batiste – ‘Freedom’

-Tony Bennett, Lady Gaga – ‘I Get a Kick Out of You’
+Tony Bennett, Lady Gaga – ‘I Get A Kick Out of You’

 Justin Bieber, Daniel Cesar, Giveon – ‘Peaches’